🗓️ Itinerary Guide · Updated April 2026 · ★★★★★ 4.9/5 · 🇦🇺 Local-Built Since 2008

 4:00 PM

 Return to the CBD via the City Botanic Gardens — formal gardens on the bend of the Brisbane River with enormous Moreton Bay fig trees and direct riverside walkway access.
+Free, open 24 hours.
 The 30-minute walk from Gardens Point to Howard Smith Wharves gives you the river on foot in a way a taxi entirely misses.
+The new Kangaroo Point Bridge (opened December 2024) connects the CBD across to Kangaroo Point Cliffs — adding a 460-metre pedestrian crossing that's already one of the city's loveliest walks.

 Regional Day Trip — Australia Zoo or the Sunshine Coast

-Cooee Tours collects you directly from your Brisbane CBD or South Bank hotel — no navigating highway traffic or Queensland's motorway system.
-The early departure gets you to every destination before the crowds, and the drive through Southeast Queensland countryside repays looking up from your phone.
+Cooee Tours collects you directly from your Brisbane CBD or South Bank hotel — no navigating Bruce Highway traffic or Queensland's motorway system.
+The early departure gets you to every destination before the crowds, and the drive through South-East Queensland countryside repays looking up from your phone.
+Most pickups complete between 7:00 and 7:30am.

 Option A